openedx/openedx-webhooks/README.rst

 Unreleased
 ~~~~~~~~~~

+- Labels in GitHub repos are synchronized from repo-tools-data/labels.yaml
+  before any labels are adjusted in the repo.

 - Data read from repo-tools-data (people.yaml, label.yaml) is only cached for
   15 minutes.
 It used to be until the bot was restarted.